adrianjean/craft-formie-mautic/README.md

 # CraftCMS Formie Integration for Mautic
-*A CraftCMS Formie Integration module for the Mautic Email Marketing Platform*
+A CraftCMS Formie Integration module for the Mautic Email Marketing Platform.
+Tested with **Mautic 6.x and 7.x**

-**Tested with Mautic 6.x and 7.x**
+PRs and suggestions are welcome!

 ## Overview